Skip to main content

 AI makes up fake laws, cases, legal aid groups, hotlines, forms, and other legal info.
 AI tools may seem confident in their answers.
 But they make many mistakes.

-Many of our courts have family law facilitators who can provide free information, assistance, and navigation to people who are representing themselves in family law cases (cases related to children and family issues).
+Many of our courts have family law facilitators who can provide free information, assistance, and navigation to people representing themselves in family law cases (cases related to children and family issues).
+They can help you in person at the courthouse, and many also offer services by phone or video meetings.

 They can give you general information and instructions, but they cannot tell you what you should do, what the judge will do, or how to win your case.